 A huge part of balanced literacy and a workshop setting is conferring with students.
 Conferring allows for maximum differentiation to meet specific instructional needs for students.
 But when we serve students who are also learning English, there is a need to accommodate the way we confer.
 After years of conferring with ELLs and tons of reading in the field, here are my tips for conferring with ELLs.

-What effective readers and mathematicians have in common and how we can capitalize on that!8/12/2017 By identifying what effective readers and effective mathematicians do, we can use the strengths from one content area to capitalize on the other.
+By identifying what effective readers and effective mathematicians do, we can use the strengths from one content area to capitalize on the other.

 After attending the Title III Symposium in Austin this July, I began to reflect on one session I saw in particular.
 The presenter was Alex Kajitani, California Teacher of the Year, and his session was titled, How to Connect Math and Literacy: Get Students Reading, Writing, and Speaking in Math Class.
 Now, I don't claim to be an expert in the area of math, but I know a thing or two about students, reading, writing, and language development.
 I was immediately taken in because he connected my knowledge of those things with math (something more new to me). |